k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 The new job runs the batch command.

 ### Step 3
-The Jobs table is updated for next run and the dedicated job will wait for the next instance of the scheduled batch process.
+The Jobs table is updated for the next run, and the dedicated job will wait for the next instance of the scheduled batch process.